sjfakharian/Data-Insight-Tools/Sentiment_Analysis.md

 #### Aspect-based Sentiment Analysis (ABSA)

 ABSA focuses on identifying the specific aspects of entities mentioned in text and the sentiments expressed toward each aspect.
-For example, in a restaurant review, aspects might include food quality, service, ambiance, and price[^1].
-Chapter 5 of Liu's book specifically addresses aspect-based sentiment analysis, covering aspect extraction techniques, sentiment classification methods, and opinion summarization approaches[^1].
+For example, in a restaurant review, aspects might include food quality, service, ambiance, and price.
+Chapter 5 of Liu's book specifically addresses aspect-based sentiment analysis, covering aspect extraction techniques, sentiment classification methods, and opinion summarization approaches.

 ### Challenges in Sentiment Analysis

 #### Sarcasm, Irony, and Context Understanding

 Detecting sarcasm and irony remains one of the hardest problems in sentiment analysis.
 The literal meaning often contradicts the intended sentiment.
-Liu notes that dealing with sarcastic sentences requires specialized techniques beyond standard sentiment classification methods[^1].
+Liu notes that dealing with sarcastic sentences requires specialized techniques beyond standard sentiment classification methods.

 #### Handling Negations and Ambiguous Expressions

 Negations can flip sentiment polarity.
-Basic rules of opinion composition must account for negation words like "not" that may invert the sentiment orientation of opinion words[^1].
+Basic rules of opinion composition must account for negation words like "not" that may invert the sentiment orientation of opinion words.
 Similarly, ambiguous expressions can be interpreted differently depending on context.

 #### Multilingual Sentiment Extraction

 Different languages have different linguistic structures, idioms, and cultural contexts that affect sentiment expression.
-The book discusses cross-language sentiment classification as an important research area, acknowledging that building effective multilingual sentiment analysis systems requires addressing these variations[^1].
+The book discusses cross-language sentiment classification as an important research area, acknowledging that building effective multilingual sentiment analysis systems requires addressing these variations.

 ## Mathematical and Linguistic Foundations